e-krebs/react-library/README.md

 # use (⚠️ not published yet ⚠️)

 in addition the the components, you can import the following from the package:
-- `tailwind.css` → a base tailwind css file (uncompiled)
-- `tailwind.config.js` → a base tailwind config file that can be extended
+- `tailwind.config.js` → a base tailwind config file that can be used as a preset

 # contributing